 The Role of Gele Fabric in Styling the Finished Look

-When shopping for your traditional wedding outfit, ensure texture of the Gele fabric you choose is one that you are skilled enough to manipulate – not too hard and not too stiff, if you’re not expert enough at tying a perfect Gele head-scarf.
+When shopping for your traditional wedding outfit, ensure the texture of the Gele fabric you choose is one that you are skilled enough to manipulate – not too hard and not too stiff, if you’re not expert enough at tying a perfect Gele head-scarf.

 Latest and Popular Gele Fabrics